As Christmas is fast approaching we thought it was the right time to unearth some ghosts of Christmas past, in true Dickens style of course.

 Many surmised who the ghost could be and shared their theories and tall tales.
-Walter de Lacy who had built the church for the monks in the thirteenth century was favourite.
-He had fallen from the tower of the church to his death and some folk thought it must be him.
+Walter de Lacy who had built the church for the monks in the thirteenth century had fallen from the tower of the church to his death and some folk thought it must be him.
 Others were convinced that it was the ghost of a monk known to have been murdered by marauding Welshmen at the altar.

 Some years later a similar cowled figure appeared regularly in cathedral close.
-Intrigued by the sightings ghost spotting became a popular pastime.
-At its peak more than 200 people gathered on the green in the early hours to get a glimpse of the ghostly spectre.
-As you can imagine this became quite troublesome for local residents.
-They complained most vehemently.
-In a bid to quell the enthusiasm of the ghost hunters, the cathedral authorities rumoured that the apparitions were merely a prank.
-A practical joker was to blame apparently.
-Interest waned and life got back to some form of normality.
-However the cowled figure has continued to appear over the years from time to time, so keep a look out!
+Intrigued by the sightings ghost spotting became a popular pastime and at its peak more than 200 people gathered on the green in the early hours to get a glimpse of the ghostly spectre.
+As you can imagine this became quite troublesome for local residents who complained most vehemently.

 It has been an absolute pleasure to bring you these tales and quirky stories from our wonderful county this year.
 But fear not we will be back with more in the New Year.